apahl/mol_frame/README.md

 |                            | pipe_sleep                 |                           |

 Limitation: unlike in other pipelining tools, because of the nature of Python generators, the pipeline can not be branched.
+You can use the `stop_cache_writer` to use results in multiple pipelines.

 ## Requirements